Marc Holtzman

 Marc Holtzman is an American banker and former politician who is the chairman of the Bank of Kigali, Rwanda's largest financial institution.
 Additionally, is chairman of CBZ Holdings, the largest financial institution in Zimbabwe.

 Prior to this, Holtzman was chairman of Kazkommertsbank in Kazakhstan and chairman of Meridian Capital HK, a private equity firm with investments in natural resources, real estate, food, agriculture and transportation.
-From 2003 through 2005, Holtzman ss president of the University of Denver.
+From 2003 through 2005, Holtzman was president of the University of Denver.

 Early career and education

 Holtzman holds a Bachelor of Arts degree in economics from Lehigh University.
 Holtzman was executive director of Citizens for America, former President Ronald Reagan’s national issues advocacy group.

 Political involvement

 In the 1980 presidential campaign, Reagan appointed Holtzman executive director of his Pennsylvania campaign, the youngest person to ever run a statewide campaign in a US presidential election.

 In 1989, Holtzman was nominated by President Reagan to the Peace Corps National Advisory Council.
 Holtzman served in the Cabinet of former Governor Bill Owens as Colorado's first Secretary of Technology.

 Holtzman unsuccessfully ran for Governor of Colorado in the 2006 Colorado gubernatorial election.